ABOUT THE PROGRAM

 Other situations may be that an associate promoter for an area has been named by the Program, and this person would be in charge of managing all the promotional responsibilities for a particular area, city, or possibly statewide.

-- Guaranteed Payouts:
+- Projected vs. Guaranteed Payouts:

 - Main Events:

 - Open events are always considered the main events of the Southern Foosball Program tournaments.
 All other events are considered specialty events.
 It is a top priority of our Program to coordinate matches of "specialty events" in a way that will not conflict, or hold-up, matches of open events.
 Matches of "open doubles" are guaranteed to take priority over all other matches.
-This is a goal that we constantly strive to fulfill; however, match coordination will always be strictly the directors judgement, and it may be necessary at times to stray from the normal procedure in an effort to allow an event to run more smoothly and/or efficiently.
+This is a goal that we constantly strive to fulfill; however, match coordination will always be strictly the directors judgment, and it may be necessary at times to stray from the normal procedure in an effort to allow an event to run more smoothly and/or efficiently.

 *I'm sorry, this section is no where near complete.
 There have been quite a number of standard procedures & customs and courtesies put into place during the years of this Program, most were listed in newsletters from earlier periods.
 It's my intention to eventually pluck them from the stack of newsletters published and eventually list them here.
 Hopefully, I'll get eventually to it ??.